seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/07_July/12/README.md

 </details>

-- I did not play the game yet today, I plan to play after 10:00 pm, I am still deciding on it. - 2025, Saturday, July 12th
+- ~~I did not play the game yet today, I plan to play after 10:00 pm, I am still deciding on it.~~
+- I didn't have the time to play again this week, as work went too late into the night, and gameplay with both games combined would have gone too far into the early morning. - 2025, Saturday, July 12th

 ***